The Unwritten Italian Coffee Rule That Locals Never Explain to Tourists

 This is also why the culture of the Italian bar is so distinct.
 It is not a place for long stays.
 It is a place for a quick, satisfying ritual — and then the day begins.

-Enjoying this?
-30,000 Italy lovers get stories like this every week.
+Love stories like this?
+30,000 Italy lovers get one every week.
 Subscribe free →

 What Baristas Think (But Never Say Out Loud)